 We went back to my place afterwards and I kissed you and you kissed me back for a little while, but then you told me you weren’t interested in taking things further.
 You were sort of seeing someone else, apparently.
 I was a little disappointed.
 But it was okay.

 Dave Bry is a writer and editor living in New York.
-This essay was adapted from his memoir, Public Apology published by Grand Central Press.
+His memoir, Public Apology, from which this essay is adapted, is available here.